5 Reasons Why Your Project Keeps Going Over Budget

 Over time the client may request more additions to the project – more features, better quality, etc. All of there require more time and work.
 If you are not charging for these additional hours or changes, you are eating into your budget with every change.

 If you don’t put a stop to it or at least start charging extra, you may find yourself with no room to maneuver down the line, or even more damning, start losing money on the project.

 To resolve this, have strict rules on how much you are willing to change in the course of this project, and if the client requests additional services do not be afraid to ask for more money.
 Better to lose a sale than to work for free.

 A common reason for cost overruns: unplanned project changes.
-This is not necessarily related to scope creep, this can be linked to anytime somebody makes a change that isn’t accounted for in the budget.
-These changes could be due to a realization that something was not included that should have been, a need to adapt to a lack of essential materials, or other issues that you cannot plan for effectively.
+This is not necessarily related to scope creep; this can be linked to anytime somebody makes a change that isn’t accounted for in the budget.
+These changes could be due to a realization that something was not included that should have been, need to adapt to a lack of essential materials or other issues that you cannot plan for effectively.

 The best way to avoid project changes is with proper planning, walk through your project from beginning to end with multiple people to identify problem areas in advance.

 To keep your eye on all project expenses and see whether you’re ahead or behind of planned schedule, start monitoring performance metrics.
 See the list of 16 essential project KPIs to get started.